 Soon another type of Guide came to Britain, nicknamed 'Golondrinas' - or swallows - these were the refugees who had escaped from occupied lands in Europe, and were staying temporarily in Britain until such time as they could safely go back to their homelands.
 The name was coined because, like the bird who visits for the summer before returning to mainland Europe for the rest of the year, so it was hoped that the visit of these Golondrinas would indeed be temporary and that, sooner or later, they too would be able to fly home in freedom.
 They had a base in a special room set aside in "Our Ark", the newly-opened Guide world centre in London.
 They took part in 'international camps' in Britain and did a great deal to bring 'international Guiding' to life at a time when few people in Britain had ever travelled abroad, or met 'foreigners'.
-Most were Lones, working by themselves to tackle the same badge programme they would have at home, but where groups from a particular country were congregated in a particular location, they were able to set up 'exile units' in Britain, and do war service from their new base as a unit.
+One at Waddow in 1942 was attended by Guides or Rangers from Belgium, Czechoslovakia, Poland, Norway and France.
+Most of these Golondrinas were Lones, working by themselves to tackle the same badge programme they would have done at home, but where groups from a particular country were congregated in a particular location, they were able to set up 'exile units' in Britain, and do war service as a unit.

 Another form of wartime Guiding should be mentioned - Guiding in Concentration Camps, both in Europe and in the far east.
-In the far east in particular, many British children lived in colonies and protectorates whilst their parents were employed there, and when these colonies were invaded, all British adults and children were captured and taken to concentration camps, where they were then imprisoned for the duration of the war.
-Others, whose parents were based 'up-country' doing mission work, were living in their boarding schools when war broke out, and were captured as an entire school and imprisoned along with their teachers, often not knowing whether their parents were captured or still free.
-In the camps the adults tried to occupy the children's endless free time, both with schooling, and often with Guide and Scout groups, to try and take their minds off their circumstances, and off of worrying about their parents.
-These special units usually had members from many nations, and a programme of activities and challenges based on a merger of the different countries' programmes, adapted to circumstances - the 'half-day's hike' for first class might involve an appropriate number of laps of the camp perimeter, before the candidate could use the special stock of twigs to make a miniature model of a cooking fire, and describe just how she would cook the imaginary food on an imaginary full-size version of the model she had built.
+In the far east in particular, many British children had lived in colonies and protectorates whilst their parents were working there, and when these colonies were suddenly invaded, all British adults and children were captured and taken to special camps, to stay there for the duration of the war.
+Others, whose parents were based 'up-country' doing mission work, were at their boarding schools when war broke out, and were captured and imprisoned together, often not knowing whether their parents were captured or still free.
+In the camps the adults tried to occupy the children's endless free time, both with schooling, and often with Guide and Scout groups.
+These special units sometimes had members from many nations, and a programme of activities and challenges based on a merger of the different countries' programmes, adapted to circumstances - the 'half-day's hike' for first class might involve an appropriate number of laps of the camp perimeter, before the candidate could use the special stock of twigs to make a miniature model of a cooking fire, and describe just how she would light the twigs with an imaginary match and cook the imaginary food on an imaginary full-size version of the model she had built.
 The ingenuity and bravery of the Guiders, who worked so hard to keep the children's spirits up day after day and year after year, despite the starvation conditions and the debilitating illnesses which were often rife in the camps, should not be forgotten.

 Just as the Guides in World War I had raised funds in a great national appeal, so the Guides of 1940 sought to emulate their older sisters.
 The 'Guide Gift Week' in 1940 was for air ambulance planes to evacuate injured soldiers from the battle front to hospital, with the schoolgirls being encouraged to donate a week's pocket money, and those in work half a day's salary - but, as in 1916, the appeal raised far more than the initial target - finally reaching £52,000 - and providing not only the longed-for ambulance planes, but also motor ambulances, an equipped rest hut for sailors in Iceland, and a lifeboat - while the shipyard were finishing it's construction, the appeal went out for little ships to sail to Dunkirk, so she went as she was, made several trips across the channel under fire, and on her return was named 'The Guide of Dunkirk' to commemorate her unexpected maiden voyage.

 Despite the disruptions, Guiding continued, and after initial restrictions during the early stages of the war, so too did camping.
-In July 1941 the Patrol Leader's Camp Permit was introduced, to enable Guides to hold small camps even if a Guider with camping qualifications was not available.
-After being banned at first, soon camping was permitted under certain conditions - tents had to be camouflaged using paint or preferrably nets, pitched under trees, and away from coasts and military installations, and numbers on each site had to be kept low to reduce the risk of being mistaken for a military camp.
-Sites had to be near home - but this would be automatic anyway, given the strict rationing of petrol, and the national policy discouraging unnecessary train journeys.
-Slit trenches had to be dug to serve as air raid shelters, and there were strict blackout rules after dusk.
-Camping equipment was hard to come by - some had been requisitioned by the army and some destroyed by bombing - but by raiding lofts and garages, and by a certain amount of improvisation, and creation of home-made kit, Guides could usually assemble enough kit to make do.
+In July 1941 the Patrol Leader's Camp Permit was introduced, to enable Guides to hold small camps even if a Guider with camping qualifications was not available, as so often was the case.
+After being banned at first during the war, soon camping was permitted albeit under certain conditions - tents had to be camouflaged using paint or preferrably nets, be pitched under trees, and be away from coasts and military installations - and numbers on each site had to be kept low in order to reduce the risk of being mistaken for a military camp.
+Sites had to be near home - but this would be automatic anyway, given the strict rationing of petrol which prevented much travel, and the national policy discouraging unnecessary train journeys in order to leave seats for moving essential workers.
+In addition to the usual earthworks for camping, slit trenches had to be dug to serve as air raid shelters, and there were strict blackout rules after dusk, meaning a return of the old 'dawn to dusk' camp timetables.
+Camping equipment was hard to come by - some had been requisitioned by the army or Home Guard, and some destroyed by bombing - but by raiding lofts and garages, contacting former Guides, and a certain amount of improvisationand creation of home-made kit, Guides could usually assemble enough kit to make do at camp.

 In the February 1941 issue of The Guider, there was a commemoration of Robert Baden-Powell, who had died the previous month at his retirement home in Kenya.
 But there was also another message.
 For many months, Guides had been writing in to the magazine to ask what they could do for their sisters in Europe, as news crept out giving some vague notion of suffering there, though details were scant.
 Now Guides were told that it was time to start preparing an army of volunteers, ready to go into Europe as soon as war ended, to 'win the peace'.
 This, at a time when it was by no means certain that Britain would even win the war . . .

 This idea, or ideal, suggested by the Guides themselves, became the GIS, or Guide International Service.
 Soon applications were being received from Rangers and Young Guiders who wanted to serve on the teams, and commando-style selection weekends were held, with the applicants being challenged to cope with difficult situations and unexpected problems on no sleep and little food, hauling their kit cross-country along muddy tracks on trek carts.
-Those who were not old enough to apply for selection to the teams were challenged too - the teams would need funds, both to buy equipment and to provide the living expenses for the volunteers who would be leaving homes and jobs to serve on the teams for many months at a time.
-So the GIS fund was established.
-The first team set out in July 1944, to Greece.
-They tried to learn some of the language during the days of voyage there, and on arrival found themselves involved in providing healthcare and supplying clothing rations to villagers in remote areas, often travelling on foot over mountain passes, the clothing bundles being carried on pack mules.
-They were soon spotted by local Guides, who recognised the trefoil badge on the sleeve of the army tunics they wore, and the local Guides became involved in helping and supporting the work as helpers and interpreters.
-A hospital unit, complete with medicines and a mobile laboratory, headed into the Netherlands on the day it was liberated, and set up a hospital to diagnose and treat infectious diseases, working through the major typhoid epidemic, and setting up maternity hospitals and feeding stations for the starving.
-Later a group went into the Belsen concentration camp to help with food and nutrition, and deal with the repatriation of 'displaced persons' who had been released from concentration camps but needed help to find homes to go to.
-A further group, originating in Australia, headed to Malaya to fight tropical diseases and help locals who had suffered following the invasion there.
+Those who were not old enough to apply for selection to the teams were challenged too - the chosen teams would need funds, both to buy equipment, and to provide the living expenses for the volunteers who would be leaving homes and jobs in order to serve on the teams for many months at a time.
+So the GIS fund was established and fundraising began.
+The first team set out in July 1944 to Greece.
+They tried to learn some of the language during the days on the voyage there, and once they arrived they found themselves involved in providing healthcare and supplying clothing rations to villagers in remote areas, often travelling on foot over mountain passes, the clothing bundles being carried on pack mules.
+They were soon spotted by local Guides, who saw and recognised the trefoil badge on the sleeve of the army tunics the volunteers wore, and these local Guides became involved in supporting the work as helpers and interpreters.
+A hospital unit, complete with medicines and a mobile laboratory, headed into the Netherlands on the day it was liberated, and soon set up a fully functioning hospital to diagnose and treat infectious diseases, working through the major typhoid epidemic, and then setting up maternity hospitals and feeding stations for the starving.
+Later a group went into the Belsen concentration camp to help with food and nutrition, and deal with the repatriation of 'displaced persons' who were now free but needed help to find homes to go to and a means of setting up in work.
+A further group of volunteers, from Australia, headed to Malaya to fight tropical diseases and help locals who had suffered following the invasion there.
 The work of the GIS continued until 1950, long after other relief organisations had had to pull out for want of funds, and despite the ongoing shortages and rationing in Britain.
 Throughout these years the work of the teams was entirely supported by the ongoing fundraising efforts and donations from individual Guides, Patrols and units.
-As well as relief work, trainings were run in europe to help restart Guiding in the countries where it had lain dormant during the war.
+As well as relief work, trainings were run in europe by the GIS volunteers to help restart Guiding in the countries where it had had to lie dormant during the war.

 Although the end of the war brought peace, the feeling was generally more one of relief, rather than of celebration.
-Although war in Europe ended in May 1945, the war in Asia dragged on longer, and although the blackout was lifted shortly before the end of the war, rationing, especially of food, continued into the mid-1950s, and the fundraising to support the work of the GIS was ongoing, with regular appeals for more funds to help them finish their relief work.
+The war in Europe ended in May 1945, but the war in Asia dragged on for longer, and although the blackout had been lifted shortly before the end of the war in europe, rationing, especially of food, continued in the UK into the mid-1950s, and the fundraising to support the work of the GIS was ongoing, with regular appeals for more funds to help them finish their relief work.